 Overview

 A team of elementary science teachers (Josh Cox, Liz David, Andrea Hayden, Kelli Petrick, and Becky Qualm) developed this collaborative statewide project.
-The goal was to give students authentic, place-based experiences working with real weather data.
-Third-grade students across Wyoming collected and analyzed weather data to identify patterns, and evaluate solutions to help reduce the impacts of local weather challenges.
+The goal was to give students authentic, place-based experiences by working with real weather data and connecting to students in other schools who were doing the same.
+Third-grade students across Wyoming collected and analyzed weather data to identify patterns, and evaluate solutions to help reduce the impacts of local weather hazards.
 The project fostered collaboration among schools, increased data literacy, and strengthened students' sense of connection to communities across the state.

 Goals

-- Use data to compare and contrast weather conditions across Wyoming towns
+• Use shared datasets to compare and contrast weather conditions across Wyoming communities

-- Evaluate solutions that help reduce the impacts of local weather challenges
+• Evaluate solutions that help reduce the impacts of local weather hazards

 Implementation & Outcomes

-- Classes applied findings to real-world decisions (e.g., festival planning, snow analysis experiments)
+• Classes applied findings to real-world decisions (e.g., festival planning, approaches to building snow structures, reducing hard-packed snow piles)

 Resources & Links